ARTICLE I - Name, Purpose and History

-- The Chancellor shall be entitled to designate a person to fill one appointed position.
+- The Chancellor shall be entitled to designate a person to fill one (1) appointed at-large position.

-- The Vice Chancellor of Enrollment shall be entitled to designate a person to fill one appointed position.
+- The Provost shall be entitled to designate a person to fill one (1) appointed at-large position.

-- The Vice Chancellor of Communications shall be entitled to designate a person to fill one appointed position.
+- The Vice Chancellor of Business and Finance shall be entitled to designate a person to fill one (1) appointed at-large position.

-Officers of the Council shall be a President, Vice President, Treasurer, Secretary and Webmaster.
-This group also constitutes the Executive Committee.
+Officers of the Council shall be a President, Vice President/President-Elect, Treasurer, Secretary/Assistant Secretary, Webmaster and Past President.
+This group constitutes the Executive Committee.

-The officers of the Council shall be elected for one year terms by majority vote of the Council annually or as vacancies occur.
+The officers of the Council shall be elected for two-year terms, with the exception of the Treasurer and Secretary/Assistant Secretary, which shall be elected for a one-year term.
+The officers shall be elected by majority vote of the Council annually or as vacancies occur.
 Officers may succeed themselves, if reelected by a two-thirds vote.
 Voting will be by written ballot.
-The Vice President/President-elect shall have served at least six months on the Council before being eligible to serve as Vice President/President-elect.

 A. The PRESIDENT shall:

-Call special meetings for the Council and the executive committee and notify the full Council in advance.
+- Call special meetings for the Council and the Executive Committee after notifying the full Council at least forty-eight (48) hours in advance.

-Prepare an annual budget request for the Council's approval and submission to the vice chancellor for financial affairs.
+- Prepare an annual budget request for the Council's approval and submission to the vice chancellor for Business & Financial Affairs.

-- In the absence of the president, preside at Council meetings and have the powers and prerogatives of the president.
+- In the absence of the President, preside at Council meetings with the powers and prerogatives of the President.

 - Record the minutes of all regular and special Council meetings.

-- Maintain minutes in a permanent book to be passed on to the succeeding secretary.
+- Maintain minutes electronically to be passed on to the succeeding secretary.

-- Distribute copies of the minutes one week following the meeting; distribute agendas one week prior to meetings.
+- Distribute copies of the minutes one week following the meeting.

 D. The TREASURER shall: